United States expedition to Korea: Initial contact

 The Americans safely made contact with the Korean inhabitants, described as "people wearing white clothes".
-When they inquired about the General Sherman incident, the Koreans were initially reluctant to discuss the topic, ostensibly to avoid having to pay recompense.
+When they inquired about the General Sherman incident, the Koreans were initially reluctant to discuss the topic, ostensibly to avoid having to pay compensation.
 The Americans consequently let the Koreans know that their fleet would be exploring the area and that they meant no harm.
 This gesture was misinterpreted; Korean policy at the time prohibited foreign ships from sailing on the Han River, which led directly to the capital city of Hanyang, modern-day Seoul.
 Therefore, the Joseon government rejected the U.S. request.
 The Americans sailed anyway.

 On 1 June, the Korean fortress fired at the U.S. fleet as it sailed up the Ganghwa Straits, which leads to the river.
 The U.S. forces were not badly damaged due to "the bad gunnery of the [K]oreans, whose fire, although very hot for the fifteen minutes in which they maintained it, was ill-directed, and consequently without effect."
 The U.S. demanded an apology within 10 days; there was no response so Rodgers decided on a punitive assault on the forts.